hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< callout type=warning >}}

 Previously used `WLR_NO_HARDWARE_CURSORS` environment variable has been deprecated.
 Do not set it in your configs.
-Use `cursor:no_hardware_cursors` instead.
+Use `cursor:no_hardware_cursors` instead, and enable `cursor:allow_dumb_copy`.

+Please note this may cause small hitches whenever the cursor shape changes.

 {{< /callout >}}